nortiero/65hell/README.md

 Evaluating performance:

-One free run of 6502_functional_test runs in 1.46s on my machine (i5m 1.7 GHz, MB Air 2011), corresponding to a brisky ~75MHz 6502.
+One free run of 6502_functional_test runs in 1.46s on my machine (i5m 1.7 GHz, MB Air 2011), around ~75MHz 6502.
-Please compile rust code with --release, as rust debug mode is very slow.
+Please run in release mode, debug mode is slow.